 It paved the way for Christian ecumenism and neo-Evangelism.
 Other movements spread, such as the Pentecostal-Charismatic movements by the mid-1900.

 Billy Sunday rose into popularity in the early 1900s.
-He was an American evangelist whose revivals and sermons reflected the emotional upheavals caused by the transition from rural to industrial society in the United States.
+He was an American evangelist whose revivals and sermons reflected the emotional upheavals caused by rural to industrial society in the United States.
 Afterward, Billy Graham became the face of evangelicalism.

 All the while, missionaries from the US continued their expansion in Asian countries like the Philippines.
 In the 1970s, Christian communities gained a foothold in the Catholic-dominated country.

 God planted in the hearts of two young men named Bob Bowman and John Broger a vision for missionary radio that would one day become Far East Broadcasting Company (FEBC).
 In 1945, FEBC was established with one goal in mind: broadcasting Christ to the world.

 As the Protestant movement slowed down, Charismatic Born-Again preachers sprung from everywhere.

 Then came the popularity of the “Pentecostal and Full Gospel movements” in the 1980s.
 The likes of Jimmy Swaggart and Pat Robertson widely popular because of television.

 In the 2000s, “prosperity gospel” was packing churches led by Benny Hinn, Joel Osteen, Kenneth Copeland, and the Hillsongs church.

 The unorthodox preaching of Steven Furtick, Joseph Prince, Joyce Meyer, Paula White, and the likes of Beth Moore, and Rick Warren, among others, made popular through social media.